Aeroposta Argentina

 This article contains machine-translated text from the Spanish Wikipedia article Aeroposta Argentina S.A.
 You can help by improving this Spanish to English translation.

-Aeroposta Argentina S.A. was an early pioneering airline in Argentina established in the late 1920s, and a subsidiary of the French airmail carrier Aéropostale.
-It was created on September 5, 1927, as a subsidiary of the Aéropostale (formally, Compagnie générale aéropostale).
-In 1929, Aéropostale started expanding its airmail service within South America, and provided the first domestic air services on routes to Asuncion, Paraguay, Santiago de Chile, plus Bahía Blanca, Comodoro Rivadavia and Rio Gallegos in southern Argentina.
+Aeroposta Argentina S.A. was an Argentine airline established on 5 September 1927 as a subsidiary of the French airmail carrier Aéropostale(Compagnie générale aéropostale).
+In 1929, Aéropostale expanded its airmail network within South America, including the first domestic air services on routes to Asunción, Paraguay, Santiago de Chile, and the Argentine cities of Bahía Blanca, Comodoro Rivadavia and Río Gallegos.

-The task to open the new air routes was given to, among others, two well-known French aviators: Antoine de Saint-Exupéry as the director of the newly formed company based in Buenos Aires, and to Jean Mermoz, as the company's chief pilot.
-Saint-Exupéry conducted Aeroposta's inaugural flight on November 1, 1929, flying from an airfield at Villa Harding Green to Comodoro Rivadavia.
+The task of opening the new air routes was assigned, among others, to the French aviators Antoine de Saint-Exupéry and Jean Mermoz.
+Saint-Exupéry served as director of the newly formed company based in Buenos Aires, while Mermoz was appointed chief pilot.
+Saint-Exupéry conducted Aeroposta's inaugural flight on 1 November 1929, from the airfield at Villa Harding Green to Comodoro Rivadavia.

-In the early days of commercial aviation, which was still in its infancy, its pioneers had to scout routes and sites for everything from potential emergency landing strips to gasoline depots.
-Saint-Exupéry's experiences in Argentina would inspire his novel Night Flight, winner of the Prix Femina literature award in 1929 and later made into an identically named Hollywood movie.
-That same year regular flights commenced to other Argentinian cities: Posadas and Mendoza.
-The following year service was further expanded to include Comodoro Rivadavia and San Antonio Oeste, closely followed by Río Gallegos.
+In the early years of commercial aviation, airline personnel surveyed routes and locations for potential emergency landing strips and fuel depots.
+Saint-Exupéry's experiences in Argentina later informed his novel Night Flight, which received the Prix Femina and was adapted into a film of the same name.
+Regular flights commenced in 1929 to additional Argentine cities, including Posadas and Mendoza.
+Service was further expanded the following year to Comodoro Rivadavia and San Antonio Oeste, followed shortly by Río Gallegos.

-Aeroposta Argentina remained Argentina's only airline until 1946, when several new ones were created.
-In 1949 Aeroposta Argentina merged with three other air carriers, ALFA (Sociedad Mixta Aviación del Litoral Fluvial Argentino), FAMA (Flota Aerea Mercante Argentina) and ZONDA (Zonas Oeste y Norte de Aerolíneas Argentinas), giving rise to the county's new national airline, Aerolíneas Argentinas.
+Aeroposta Argentina remained the only airline operating in Argentina until 1946, when several additional carriers were established.
+In 1949, Aeroposta Argentina merged with ALFA(Sociedad Mixta Aviación del Litoral Fluvial Argentino), FAMA (Flota Aérea Mercante Argentina) and ZONDA (Zonas Oeste y Norte de Aerolíneas Argentinas) to form the new national airline, Aerolíneas Argentinas.